Winter flu jab

 Given that M.E. is listed as a neurological condition by NHS England, SNOMED (the system used by GPs in England for electronic health records) and the World Health Organisation, it therefore follows that people with M.E. should be eligible for a free flu jab.

 However, this isn’t quite as straightforward as it should be, and we do hear from people whose GPs consider them not eligible.
-We are developing a template letter/email you can use to share with your GP about this.
+We have produced a resource you can share with your health professional about this, Why I'm eligible for the free flu vaccine; this also signposts to further information for doctors, including an online learning module about M.E.

 Paying for the flu jab